MaibornWolff/codecharta/gh-pages/README.md

     - Now browse to http://localhost:4000/codecharta/
         - the path `/codecharta` is there because we added `baseurl` to our `_config.yml`

-### Github
+### GitHub

-Github uses Jekyll to [render static site](https://help.github.com/en/articles/about-github-pages-and-jekyll) content for Github-Pages.
+GitHub uses Jekyll to [render static site](https://help.github.com/en/articles/about-github-pages-and-jekyll) content for Github-Pages.
 Content in a top-level _docs folder_ or in a _branch gh-pages_ is automatically rendered.

-Github does not support all Jekyll plugins however and only supports those it has [whitelisted](https://pages.github.com/versions/).
+GitHub does not support all Jekyll plugins however and only supports those it has [whitelisted](https://pages.github.com/versions/).

 ## Modify the docs